Scimyst

 In the UK, Asian hornet nests will be destroyed upon detection.
 (Photo: Alamy).

 However, in 2023, 73 nests were destroyed.
-Asian hornets have established strongholds along the coast of Kent, where about 50 nests were found.
-Swarms have also been detected in East Sussex, Hampshire, and eastern London, as well as further north in Hull and even Newcastle.
+Asian hornets have established strongholds along the Kent coast, with around 50 nests found.
+Swarms have also been discovered in East Sussex, Hampshire, and eastern London, as well as further north in Hull and even Newcastle.

-This spring, Asian hornets were first spotted in the UK in March, a month earlier than usual, indicating that some may have survived their first winter here.
+This spring, Asian hornets were first detected in the UK in March, a month earlier than usual, suggesting that some may have overwintered here for the first time.

-Genetic analysis of three queen hornets found in May at Four Oaks in East Sussex indicated that they were offspring born over the winter from a nest that was destroyed in Rye last November.
+Genetic analysis of three queen hornets found in May at Four Oaks in East Sussex indicated that they were offspring from a nest that had been destroyed in Rye the previous November.

-The reason for the increase in population is straightforward: the population of this hornet is booming along the coasts of France and Belgium.
-Asian hornets are hitching rides in tourist vans and sometimes cars, crossing to the UK via ferry.
-Some experts even believe that if the winds are favorable, hornets can cross the channel on their own.
+The reason for the surge in numbers is simple: the population of this species is booming along the coasts of France and Belgium.
+Asian hornets are hitching rides in the vehicles and sometimes cars of tourists, arriving in England by ferry.
+Some experts believe that with favorable winds, hornets could potentially cross the Channel on their own.

-Asian hornets are smaller than the native European hornets of the UK (which are lighter in color) but larger than the queens.
-They appear darker than the native hornets and wasps of the UK, with distinctive yellow legs and an orange face.
-Their abdomens are mostly black, except for a thick orange band; whereas the abdomens of native hornets are more yellow than black.
+Asian hornets are smaller than the native European hornets of the UK (which have lighter coloring), but larger than the queen hornets.
+They appear darker than both the hornets and wasps native to England, with distinctive yellow legs and an orange face.
+Their abdomens are mostly black, except for a thick orange band; while the abdomens of native hornets are more yellow than black.

-Both hornet species are primarily carnivorous, feeding on other flying insects.
-However, while European hornets have evolved alongside existing insect populations, Asian hornets are relatively new to Europe.
+Both hornet species are primarily carnivorous—their diet consists of other flying insects.
+However, while European hornets have evolved alongside existing insect populations, Asian hornets have only recently appeared in Europe.
 The population explosion of this invasive group indicates that its numbers are not controlled by natural predators or pathogens.

 Beekeepers are particularly concerned about this issue.
-It has been observed that Asian hornets hover around honey bee hives, preying on worker bees as they emerge.
-Campbell states: “A honey bee hive is nothing short of a supermarket for hornets.”
+Asian hornets have been observed hovering outside honeybee hives and hunting for worker bees as they appear.
+Campbell stated, “A honeybee hive is just like a food supermarket for hornets.”

-An Asian hornet can hunt and consume up to 50 honey bees in a single day, but their collective impact is significant.
+An Asian hornet can hunt and consume up to 50 honeybees in a single day, but their collective impact is quite significant.
 Asian hornet nests are unusually large; they can grow to the size of a watermelon by the end of summer.
-Each nest can house 3,000 hornets.
+Each nest can contain 3,000 hornets.

-A study in France found that an Asian hornet nest consumes 11.3 kg of insects each summer.
-A typical honey bee weighs 116 mg.
+A study from France found that an Asian hornet nest consumes 11.3 kg of insects each summer.
+A typical honeybee weighs 116 mg.

-It is challenging to determine the exact impact of the Asian hornet’s presence, as many variables influence honey bee productivity.
-In Portugal, beekeepers in some areas reported losing 50% of their hives to Asian hornets; beekeepers in France estimate that 29% of honey bee colonies have died due to hornets.
+It is challenging to determine the exact impact of the Asian hornet’s emergence, as many variables affect honeybee productivity.
+In Portugal, beekeepers in some regions report that 50% of their hives have been lost due to Asian hornets; in France, beekeepers estimate that 29% of honeybee colonies that died were due to hornets.

 ong bap cay chau a

-Many scientists believe that England should learn to accept the Asian hornet rather than seek to exterminate them.
+Many scientists believe that the UK should learn to accept the Asian hornet rather than seek to eradicate it.
 (Photo: Alamy).

 The economic impact of this species is widespread.
-In mainland Europe, fruit ripening in vineyards and orchards has been devastated by Asian hornets, threatening wine and fruit production.
-In France, some outdoor markets have had to move indoors due to hornets being attracted to fruits, fish, and fresh meats.
+On the European continent, fruit ripening in vineyards and orchards has been devastated by Asian hornets, posing a threat to wine and fruit production.
+In France, some outdoor markets have had to move indoors because hornets are attracted to fresh fruit, fish, and meat.

 There are also concerns about public health.
-Nests built early in the summer can be relatively low to the ground before moving up into trees later in the season.
-Spring queens are not overly aggressive, but if someone inadvertently steps on a ground nest, it could be disastrous.
+Nests built early in the summer can be relatively low to the ground before the nests move up into trees later in the summer.
+Spring queens are not overly aggressive, but if someone accidentally steps on a ground nest, it could be disastrous.

-As hornets establish themselves in the UK, outdoor workers such as farmers, gardeners, and railway engineers may be at greater risk of injury.
-Cases of death from hornet stings have been reported in France, but reliable data is lacking.
+When hornets live in the UK, outdoor workers such as farmers, gardeners, and railway engineers may be at risk of injury.
+Cases of death from hornet stings have been reported in France, but there is no reliable data.

-Some believe that the terrifying stories about the devil’s hornet are exaggerated, leading to confusion with the giant Asian hornet (Vespa mandarinia)—a separate species often referred to as the “murder hornet”, which is terrorizing many areas in North America.
-This species is unlikely to survive in the UK due to the cooler climate.
+Some argue that the scary stories about the devil hornet are inaccurate, as they often evoke the giant Asian hornet (Vespa mandarinia)—a separate species known as the “murder hornet” that terrorizes many areas in North America.
+This species is unlikely to survive in the UK due to the colder climate.

-So far, relatively few scientific studies have quantitatively assessed the impact of Asian hornets on biodiversity and insect abundance, but scientists are seriously considering compelling evidence, primarily anecdotal.
+So far, relatively few scientific studies have quantitatively assessed the impact of Asian hornets on biodiversity and insect abundance, but scientists are seriously considering compelling evidence, mostly anecdotal.

 “Ecologically, yes, it will change everything.
-But I don’t think it will be catastrophic.
-Unless you’re a honey bee keeper, you probably don’t have to worry too much,” stated Seirian Sumner, a professor of behavioral ecology at University College London.
+But I don’t think it will be devastating.
+Unless you are a honeybee keeper, you probably don’t need to worry too much,” said Seirian Sumner, a professor of behavioral ecology at University College London.

-“I’m also concerned about how these stories will affect public perception of hornets.
-We are at a point where we need to encourage people to embrace all aspects of nature, no matter how frightening they may be, because every part of the ecosystem has its role.
-And we are the cause of all these invasive insect species,” the professor added.
+“I am also concerned about how these stories will affect public perception of hornets.
+We are at a time when we need to encourage people to embrace all aspects of nature, no matter how scary they may be, because every part of the ecosystem has its role.
+And we are the cause of all these invasive insects,” the professor added.

-The UK’s defensive measures against hornets have faced criticism from some.
-However, many experts, including beekeepers and scientists, support the NBU’s efforts and those of the Non-Native Species Secretariat, emphasizing the dangers posed by accidentally introduced invasive species to the UK.
+The UK’s defensive measures against the hornet have been criticized by some.
+However, many experts, including beekeepers and scientists, support the efforts of the NBU and the Non-Native Species Secretariat, emphasizing the dangers posed by invasive species inadvertently introduced to the UK.

-Many media stories about Asian hornets have been sparked not by a trend of fear-mongering but by government efforts to encourage the public to report sightings of Asian hornets so that this species can be contained.
+Many media stories about Asian hornets have not been driven by a scare trend but by government efforts to encourage the public to report sightings of Asian hornets so that they can be controlled.

 Professor Helen Roy from the UK Centre for Ecology and Hydrology is impressed that this effort has prevented the establishment of this species for eight years.
 “Hopefully, the same will happen this year.
-So far, prevention is the most important way to address the threat from invasive species,” she stated.
-“We have a right to consider invasive species as one of the top five causes of biodiversity loss.
-And social insects like Vespa velutina and ants are of particular concern.
+So far, prevention is the most important way to address the threat from invasive species,” she said.
+“We have the right to consider invasive species as one of the top five causes of biodiversity loss.
+And social insects, such as Vespa velutina and ants, are of particular concern.
 There is clear evidence of their impact on native biodiversity.”

 • Portrait of the Giant Murder Hornet in Asia